camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 # Configuration of the DMN Engine

+## Decision Evaluation Listeners

-The DMN engine configuration allows you add own decision table {{< javadocref page="?org/camunda/bpm/dmn/engine/delegate/DmnDecisionTableEvaluationListener.html" text="evaluation listener" >}}.
+The DMN engine configuration allows you add a custom decision table {{< javadocref page="?org/camunda/bpm/dmn/engine/delegate/DmnDecisionTableEvaluationListener.html" text="evaluation listener" >}}.
 A decision table evaluation listener is notified after a decision table was evaluated.
 It receives a evaluation event which contains the result of the evaluation.
-You can decided whether your listener should be notified before or after the default listeners.
+You can decide whether the listener should be notified before or after the default listeners.

 ```java